Pricing changes are coming in January. Contact our Sales team to secure the current price for your desired license.

 String

-optional Defines how to show divided by zero values in the grid.
+optional Defines how to show values divided by zero on the grid Live example.

 This property is included when exporting a report to Excel.